jaxleyverse/jaxley/docs/docs/faq/question_03.md

 `Jaxley` focuses on biophysical, Hodgkin-Huxley-type models.
 You can think of `Jaxley` like [the `NEURON` simulator](https://neuron.yale.edu/neuron/) written in `JAX`.

-In short, `Jaxley` allows to simulate the following types of models:
+`Jaxley` allows to simulate the following types of models, as well as networks thereof:

 - single-compartment (point neuron) Hodgkin-Huxley models
 - multi-compartment Hodgkin-Huxley models